Tensor Completion with Nearly Linear Samples Given Weak Side Information: Key Intuition in a Simple Setting

-The expectation of $M_{12}^{obs}$ with respect to the randomness in the sampling and observation is a rank $r$ matrix that has the same latent factors as the underlying tensor, i.e. conditioned on $(a,b)$ being observed, $\E{M_{12}^{obs}(a,b)} = e_a^T Q_1 \tilde{\Lambda} Q_2^T e_b$ where $\tilde{\Lambda}$ is diagonal with $\tilde{\Lambda}_{kk} = \lambda_k \langle Q_3(\cdot, k), \frac{1}{n_3} {\bf 1} \rangle$.
+The expectation of $M_{12}^{obs}$ with respect to the randomness in the sampling pattern and observation noise is a rank $r$ matrix that has the same latent factors as the underlying tensor, i.e. conditioned on $(a,b)$ being observed, $\E{M_{12}^{obs}(a,b)} = e_a^T Q_1 \tilde{\Lambda} Q_2^T e_b$ where $\tilde{\Lambda}$ is diagonal with $\tilde{\Lambda}_{kk} = \lambda_k \langle Q_3(\cdot, k), \frac{1}{n_3} {\bf 1} \rangle$.
 The key observation is that the matrix $\E{M_{12}^{obs}(a,b)}$ and tensor $T$ share the same latent factor matrices $Q_1$ and $Q_2$.
-Repeating this construction along other modes would result in matrices whose expected value share the latent factor matrix $Q_3$ with the tensor.
-A natural approach is thus to use these constructed matrices to estimate the latent factors of the original tensor along each of the modes.
+In Section \ref{sec:proof_sketch}, we show that this insight extends to the general context of a $t$-order tensor.
+Repeating this construction along other modes would result in matrices whose expected values share the latent factor matrix $Q_3$ with the tensor.
+A natural approach is to use these constructed matrices to estimate the latent factors of the original tensor along each mode.
 This insight is also used by \cite{kolda2015symmetric} in the context of tensor factorization with a fully observed tensor.

 Denote the sparsity pattern of matrix $M_{12}^{obs}$ with $\tilde{\Omega}_{12}$, where $(a,b) \in \tilde{\Omega}_{12}$ iff there exists at least one $i \in [n_3]$ such that $(a,b,i) \in \Omega$, i.e. there is an observed tensor datapoint involving both coordinates $a$ and $b$.
 Due to the Bernoulli sampling model, $\Ind{(a,b) \in \tilde{\Omega}_{12}}$ is independent across all $(a,b) \in [n_1] \times [n_2]$, and $\Prob((a,b) \in \tilde{\Omega}_{12}) = 1 - (1-p)^{n_3} =: \tp \approx p n_3$, where the approximation holds if $p n_3 = o(1)$.
 As a result, the density of observations in $M_{12}^{obs}$ is $\tilde{p} = \Theta(\min(1, p n_3))$, which is significantly more dense than the original tensor dataset.